 Shade trees are a vital part of urban infrastructure!
-To protect Watertown's environmental health and minimize the "heat island effect" of increased hardscape, development plans submitted for approval to Watertown's ZBA should include green infrastructural components and minimize the development's negative environmental impact.
+To protect Watertown's environmental health and minimize the "heat island effect" of increased hardscape, development plans submitted for approval to Watertown's Planning Board and ZBA should include green infrastructural components and minimize the development's negative environmental impact.

 The Conservation Commission has stewardship of Watertown's parks, and has legal responsibility for protecting the Charles River from urban pollution, much of which is carried into the river by storm drains.

 Shade tree root systems can play a major role in minimizing the toxic effects of storm water runoff by filtering the water before it reaches the drain system and by absorbing excess runoff.